 Can you code art?

 The painting you just saw above became infamous for being the first piece of ‘AI art’ that was bought for a huge sum of $432,500.
 What is AI art you wonder?
 It’s any work of art that is made by a computer using artificial intelligence (AI).
+The evolution of computers and technology has made many things possible today.
 With algorithms, computers can now be taught to draw, paint and even sculpt like human beings!
 How does it work?
 Let’s find out.

 Teaching creativity to machines